| student recruitment |

 The yearlong program provides the perfect pathway for international students

 who are serious about attending college.
-The academy can help you achieve

 your goals.

-| JAPANESE YEARLONG PROGRAM for COLLEGE PREPARATION |
+JAPANESE YEARLONG PROGRAM for COLLEGE PREPARATION |

-two years of full-time resident study of Japanese for entery beginning
+two years of full-time resident study of Japanese

 in April |